-Peer tutoring is offered for free to all students at King's.
+Peer tutoring is offered at no additional charge to all students at King's.
 Students can meet for tutoring with the Faculty Assistant (FA) for the course in which they seek assistance.
 If the class does not have a FA, the Student Success team will hire a tutor as peers are available with the necessary expertise.
-Group tutoring is available for some content areas, such as twice-weekly Math Labs or exam reviews.
-To inquire about academic support, please contact the Academic Support Coordinator, Chris Josselyn, at cjosselyn@tkc.edu or 646-930-0665.
+Group tutoring is available for some content areas, such as twice-weekly Math quiz or exam reviews.
+To inquire about academic support, please contact the Assistant Director of Student Success, Chris Josselyn, at cjosselyn@tkc.edu or 646-930-0665.